FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

     [Codewars](https://codewars.com/users/fvcproductions) today.
     FINALLLLLLYYYY.
--   While working late, I come across this show called [**Dating Naked**](https://www.wikiwand.com/en/Dating_Naked) and I’m just blown away. `#reviewweeksurprise`
+-   While working late, I come across this show called [**Dating Naked**](https://www.wikiwand.com/en/Dating_Naked) and I'm just blown away. `#reviewweeksurprise`
--   I’m pretty excited for the project phase. :)
+-   I'm pretty excited for the project phase. :)

 > Saturday

--   This Saturday, I’ll be attending the [Sally Conference](https://www.meetup.com/WomenWhoCodeNYC/events/223064683/).
+-   This Saturday, I'll be attending the [Sally Conference](https://www.meetup.com/WomenWhoCodeNYC/events/223064683/).
     The tickets are **300 DOLLARS**, but Shanna G., who is part of the hiring team here at Fullstack, had some free tickets to give out -